 After submitting your application, it’s time to... well, it's time to wait, to be honest.
 You'll want to keep an eye on your application to ensure all components arrive in a timely manner, but other than that, there's nothing you can do to speed up the process.
-So, be patient, re-focus your efforts on your remaining coursework (if applicable), continue with your volunteering, shadowing, and other professional development activities, and take good care of yourself as you await those interview invitations.
-As noted previously, different schools have different deadlines for their applications, and those who submit earliest are likely to have their applications reviewed first.
-With the AADSAS opening in early June, that means that most interviews will take place during the Fall of your Senior year of undergrad (if you’re a traditional applicant, and thus still in school).
+So be patient, re-focus your efforts on any remaining coursework, continue with your volunteering, shadowing, and other professional development activities, and take good care of yourself as you await those interview invitations.
+As noted above, each school has different deadlines for their applications, and those who submit earliest are likely to have their applications reviewed first.
+With the AADSAS opening in mid-June, that means that most interviews will take place during the Fall of your Senior year of undergrad (if you’re a traditional applicant, and thus still in school).

-To help you prepare for your dental school interview, here are some FREE sample Dental School Interview Questions and Expert Answers.
-You can also reach out to us about our dental school interview prep packages, for realistic mock interviews and tons of resources to help you perform at your best.
+To help you prepare for your dental school interview, go through sample .
+You can also reach out to us about our packages, for realistic mock interviews and tons of resources to help you perform at your best.